 Because direct connections to the Internet backbone are limited, all hosts must connect to the Internet through an ISP.
 The WebFORCE Internet Gateway is designed to help you do this (see Figure 1-1).
-The Gateway and the ISP host are connected by either a standard telephone line and modem, an ISDN line, or a T1 line.
-The PPP protocol (an implementation of the TCP/IP stack for remote hosts with a single point of connection) supports communications between computers that are attached by these types of lines.
+The WebFORCE Internet Gateway and the ISP can be connected, for example, by a standard telephone line and modem, an ISDN line, or a T1 line.